 FAQs

-- Can you add milk to tomato soup without curdling?
-If you've ever made dishes that require the addition of milk or cream, you might have run across a very big problem; curdled milk.
+Yes, you can.
 Milk curdles for two reasons in food; the first is that it is added to a too acidic base.
 The second and the one most people run into is that it curdles when cold milk is added to a hot base.
 To prevent this, you can slightly heat the milk before adding it very slowly to the warm base.
 This way there won’t be a temperature shock and the milk won’t curdle.

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!